Relief From the Mundane

 Do you ever find yourself rubbing a piece of fabric or paper between your fingers?
 Running your fingertips through textures like fur or even patches of long grass?
 As designers, we observe and learn from our experiences, and we bring these qualities to both our print and our digital projects.

 The pandemic and subsequent lockdowns left a lot of us craving human connection and touch, perhaps further amplified by the cold, slick devices we utilize to stay connected.
 Putting the user first and designing solutions around what they need has never been more important.
 You may have noticed packaging textured to evoke a sense of luxury, or perhaps an eco-friendly aesthetic reassuring you that you’re making a good choice for the wellbeing of the environment.
 Each outcome is thoughtfully designed to provide the user with feedback.
 For example: that button that animates when we tap it, the click we hear when the lid is closed properly, or the soft wool that will feel comfortable on our skin.
 The emotional responses differ with each individual but are often tied to memories, personal experiences, or just a gut reaction.
-Employing these findings in our work makes for meaningful and memorable outcomes.

 Digital applications of design, in particular, require careful consideration.
 With all the tapping, scrolling, and clicking we do while consuming large volumes of information, making the experience engaging and human-centered is an ongoing challenge.